nilportugues/sql-repository/README.md

 **Explanation**

+- You require a class implementing the `Mapping` interface provided
 - You require a class implementing the `Identity` interface provided.
-  - Adds 2 methods, `id()` and `__toString`.
+Adds 2 methods, `id()` and `__toString`.

-- You require a class implementing the `Mapping` interface provided

 - You require a class to extend from `SqlRepository` class provided.
-  - Inject your PDO connection to the `SqlRepository`
-  - Inject the Mapping class to the `SqlRepository`
+Inject your PDO connection and the Mapping class to the `SqlRepository`

 You're good to go.